Grounds and Landscaping

 Sustainability is central to our landscaping and grounds management.
 A partnership approach between the Grounds Department, Office of the University Architect and Campus Planning, and faculty and students is at the heart of our thriving system of sustainable lands management from campus gardens to low-mow zones and beyond.

-Responsible for 3,600 acres of natural areas, with a focus sustainability education demonstration in cultivated gardens, an arboretum, and natural areas.
+- Responsible for 3,600 acres of natural areas, with a focus on sustainability education demonstration in cultivated gardens, an arboretum, and natural areas.

 Featured Initiatives and Achievements